gluru/gluru.github.io/bot.md

 Knowledge managers can configure the behviour of the KareBot from the control panel of the Kare cosole.

-Webmaster can apply robots rules with the followign signature:
+Webmaster can apply robots rules by targeting the `KareBot` agent.
+For instance with the following exampe a webmaster could only allow articles and faqs while blockign everythign else.

 ```
 User-agent: KareBot